Yorko/yorko.github.io/_posts/2022-11-11-detecting-generated-content.md

 ![*Sometimes, no doubt, the paper is fraudulent.*](/images/20221111-detecting-generated-content/some_more_tortured_phrases.png)
 *Sometimes, no doubt, the paper is fraudulent.*

-Guillaume Cabanac, Cyril Labbe, and Alexander Magazinov did an investigation of this phenomenon and found quite a few “tortured phrases” in the published scientific literature.
+Guillaume Cabanac, Cyril Labbé, and Alexander Magazinov did an investigation of this phenomenon and found quite a few “tortured phrases” in the published scientific literature.
 In the [paper](https://arxiv.org/abs/2107.06751) titled “Tortured phrases: A dubious writing style emerging in science.
-Evidence of critical issues affecting established journals” they openly call the main publishers for investigation of the problem.
+Evidence of critical issues affecting established journals” they openly call the main publishers to investigate the problem.
 In particular, they explored Elsevier’s “Microprocessors and Microsystems” which experienced a radical change in the number of articles published per volume, together with a considerable shortage of decision times for these articles.
-This journal had allegedly been attacked by a “[paper mill](https://www.nature.com/articles/d41586-021-00733-5)” - the authors found a prevalence of tortured phrases in 2020 and later issues of the journal, and they also run [GPT-2 detector](https://github.com/openai/gpt-2-output-dataset) and found that concentration of articles with high GPT-2 scores is outstanding in *Microprocessors and Microsystems.*
+This journal had allegedly been attacked by a “[paper mill](https://www.nature.com/articles/d41586-021-00733-5)” - the authors found a prevalence of tortured phrases in 2020 and later issues of the journal, and they also run [GPT-2 detector](https://github.com/openai/gpt-2-output-dataset) and found that the concentration of articles with high GPT-2 scores is outstanding in *Microprocessors and Microsystems.*

 One possible source of tortured phrases is [Spinbot.com](http://Spinbot.com) – a paraphrasing tool.
 Although the connection with GPT-2 is not yet explored, might be that Spinbot uses GPT-2 under the hood, and thus tortured phrases go together with GPT-2 generated content.